Last updated on October 17th, 2025.

 Yields

 This recipe can be used to make one 8×8-inch cake, or 9×9-inch cake, and can be sliced into 12-16 pieces.
-You can also use an8, or 9 inch springform pan.
+You can also use an 8, or 9 inch springform pan.
 Another option is to se a 9×13-inch baking pan, it will be thinner and I recommend doubling the filling recipe.

 Storage